blytkerchan/blytkerchan.github.io/_posts/2009-11-17-implicit-contextual-requirements.markdown

 ---
 author: rlc
+categories:
+- Business
+- Technology
+- Communication
 comments: true
 date: 2009-11-17 20:59:37+00:00
 layout: post
-title: Implicit, Contextual Requirements
-wordpress_id: 379
 tags:
 - Posts that need to be re-tagged (WIP)
 - requirements
+title: Implicit, Contextual Requirements
+wordpress_id: 379
 ---

 We tend to forget what we know implicitly: if we've been working in the same domain for long enough, we tend to forget that not everybody knows the same things and has the same experience we do.
 For example, some-one who has been working in distribution for a long time may think it's obvious that, even if you do switch to RFID, you will still need line-of-sight machine-readable codes (because RFID might fail and because the technology for using line-of-sight machine-readable codes is much mire ubiquitous than RFID is) and when they think of line-of-sight machine-readable codes, they think of barcodes and, depending on what and where they distribute, they might think of Data Matrix codes, UPC-12 codes, or any number of other barcodes.